Solving the single-track train scheduling problem via Deep Reinforcement Learning: Introduction

-The paper is organized as follows: in Section \ref{sec:preliminaries}, basic concepts of train dispatching as a problem, and reinforcement learning are introduced formally.
+The paper is organized as follows: in Section \ref{sec:preliminaries}, basic concepts of Train Dispatching and Reinforcement Learning are introduced formally.
+In Section \ref{sec:GNN} Graph Neural Networks are introduced.
 In Section \ref{sec:algorithms}, the two algorithms are discussed.
-Specifically, in sub-section \ref{sec:decentralized}, the decentralized approach is tackled, whereas in sub-section \ref{sec:centralized}, the centralized approach is presented.
-Finally in Section \ref{sec:numericalresults}, a numerical analysis is conducted to prove the quality of deep reinforcement learning for the train dispatching problem.
+Specifically, in sub-section \ref{sec:decentralized}, the Decentralized approach is tackled, whereas in sub-section \ref{sec:centralized}, the Centralized approach is presented.
+In Section \ref{sec:numericalresults}, a numerical analysis is conducted to prove the effectiveness of Deep Reinforcement Learning approach for the train dispatching problem.
+Finally in Section \ref{sec:MIP} a comparison between our approach and a well-known Mixed-Integer Programming approach is provided.